Expressions of Interest for Appointment to the Administrative Appeals Tribunal

 A Deputy President or Senior Member who is assigned as a Deputy Division Head supports the Division Head, understands and responds positively to change and contributes constructively to change initiatives.

-For all other roles, EOIs will be accepted on an ongoing basis over the next 12 months, or until such time as a new call for EOIs is advertised.
+EOIs will be accepted on an ongoing basis over a 12-month period, or until such time as a new call for EOIs is advertised.
 You are strongly encouraged to submit your EOI as soon as possible.
 You may not be contacted unless you are being considered for a position.

 The President of the AAT makes recommendations to the Attorney-General with respect to the AAT's need for new members and reappointments.
 The Attorney-General then makes recommendations to Government.
 Appointments are ultimately made by the Governor-General.